bibin-gokuldas/Universal-Credential-Resolver/README.md

 ## What This Solves

-✅ Credentials **never stored in ServiceNow** — resolved live from vault at discovery time
+✅ Credentials **never stored in ServiceNow**: resolved live from vault at discovery time
-✅ **One JAR, all customers** — no per-customer rebuilds
+✅ **One JAR, all customers** : no per-customer rebuilds
 ✅ **Five vault backends** with full auth method coverage
 ✅ **Token caching** prevents vault thundering-herd